MarcusCWD/PC-together-front/README.md

 User Stories | Acceptance Criteria(s)
 ------------ | -------------
-As a pc enthusiast, i would like to view latest pc builds so as to keep in touch with the PC building community by looking at the latest technologies
+As a pc enthusiast, i would like to view latest pc builds so as to keep in touch with the PC building community by looking at the latest technologies. | Card listings from community that can be looked at in detail while having a comment page.
-As a new PC builder, i would like to see the recommened builds by price so that i can make a informed decision on what i want for my PC build.
+As a new PC builder, i would like to see the recommened builds by price so that i can make a informed decision on what i want for my PC build. | Filter function for price.
-As a pc enthusiast, i would like to know the updated prices of PC builds so that i can purchase the parts of the PC at a fair market value
+As a pc enthusiast, i would like to know the updated prices of PC builds so that i can purchase the parts of the PC at a fair market value. | Show the market price in details for each listing.

 ### **Scope**